fran-as/fran-as/README.md

 ## Technological Stack
 - Programming: 🐍 Python
 - Data Analysis: Numpy, 🐼 Pandas, sklearn
-- Cloud Services:  Google Cloud
+- Cloud Services:  Google Cloud, Oracle cloud
 - Database: SQL
-- Data Visualization: Power BI
+- Data Visualization: Power BI, Streamlit

 Feel free to explore my repositories to see how I've utilized these technologies in various projects!
 If you have any **questions** or **suggestions**, don't hesitate to reach out.